 VISIONS programs are grounded in a philosophy that has been changing the lives of teenagers for 30 years.
 We have one model, built on the pillars of meaningful service, full cultural immersion and open-minded exploration.

-Our student volunteers work among Blackfeet and Northern Cheyenne people on Montana Indian reservations and with indigenous Athabascans in Alaska, as well as abroad in South and Central America and the Caribbean.
+Our student volunteers work among Blackfeet and Northern Cheyenne people on Montana Indian reservations and with indigenous Athabascans in Alaska, as well as abroad in South America and the Caribbean.

 Programs are 12 to 25 days long, and some sites include Spanish or French language immersion.
 In addition to VISIONS programs for high school students, we offer one middle school program in Montana.

 We believe that stepping outside of ourselves and encountering new perspectives fosters profound and positive change.
 We know that young people who engage in meaningful service work in unfamiliar environments gain exceptional insight—it’s been our program model for 30 years.
 Our students settle into the daily life of the host community, get to know local residents, experience different customs and in the process, begin to feel a sense of global connection.
 As one of the oldest international summer service organizations for teenagers, we celebrate this connectedness—and the hope it holds for the future.